WeishanHe/Data-Science-Projects/README.md

 # Data-Science-Projects
-Data Science projects including Diff in Diff, CLV, Conjoint Analysis, PCA, PCR, Bootstrap, Logistic Regression, Random Forest, XGBoost, Web Scrapping, and MongoDB.
+Data Science projects including Diff in Diff, CLV, Conjoint Analysis, PCA, PCR, Bootstrap, Logistic Regression, Random Forest, and XGBoost.

 **1. New Feature Performance Evaluation using DID and CLV (in R)** <br>
 In mid-2021, KyngaCell launched a new online gaming community.
 This enabled users to connect and interact during and outside of gameplay.
 It is now 2023 and the Chief Analytics Officer (CAO) requested to evaluate this new service.
 Our three objectives to assess the effectiveness are: